hzeller/folve/INSTALL.md

 ## Older Systems ##
 Older systems, e.g. Ubuntu 10.04 lack sufficiently recent libraries for FUSE and the zita convolver.
+In that case, don't install these; better remove them to avoid confusion:

+    sudo apt-get remove libzita-convolver-dev libfuse-dev

-You've compile these yourself:
+.. and compile the latest versions yourself:

     # The FUSE library
     cd /tmp